-In times of weather or other emergency conditions, assessment of conditions shall be the responsibility of the RCTC President, or his/her designee.
-For purposes of campus closings, the Vice President of Finance and Facilities is RCTC’s official designee of the President.
+In times of weather or other emergencies, the assessment of conditions and determinations of closures, delays or cancelations for the RCTC Campus is the responsibility of the RCTC President, or his/her designee in the absence of the President.
 Personnel at the regional office of the Minnesota State Patrol in Rochester, Minnesota Department of Transportation in Rochester, and the Olmsted County and City of Rochester Law Enforcement and Highway Maintenance Centers may be consulted regarding existing travel and safety conditions prior to any decisions effecting cancellation and or closure.

 Whenever possible, the decision to close the campus, have a delayed opening or cancel day classes will be made prior to 6:00 a.m.
 Whenever possible the decision to cancel evening class will be made by 3:00 p.m.

 During an emergency, an emergency alert e-mail will be sent to all RCTC students and employees, and a phone call/text message will be made to all subscribers of the RCTC Emergency Alert system.
 All campus community members are encouraged to sign-up for the RCTC Emergency Alert system.

 In addition, RCTC’s Facebook, Twitter, and website (www.rctc.edu) will have up-to-date information, the College’s main switchboard will have a recorded message with the status of any campus closing (507-285-7210) and the following media outlets will be notified: